Mead, Colorado

 The Town of Mead is a Statutory Town in Weld County, Colorado, United States.
 The town population was 4,781 at the 2020 United States census.

 History

 A post office called Mead has been in operation since 1907.
 The town was named after Dr. Martin S. Mead, a pioneer settler.

 Geography

-Mead is located at (40.224781, -104.988573).
-It sits approximately 35 miles north of the State Capitol in Denver.
+Mead is located approximately 35 miles north of the State Capitol in Denver.

 According to the United States Census Bureau, the town has a total area of 4.4 sqmi, of which, 4.3 sqmi of it is land and 0.1 sqmi of it (2.71%) is water.